daniel-volpin/CSFloat/README.md

 Notes
 - The app sends a concise digest per item: index, name, price, wear, rarity, float; you can control how many items are included.
 - The model will recommend items by index/name with a short rationale; it does not fetch external prices.
+ - Responses are capped at ~300 tokens to control costs.

 ## Troubleshooting
 - 401 Unauthorized (backend): Verify `CSFLOAT_API_KEY`.